When someone inquires about how much RRSP they should contribute to avoid paying taxes, three things come to mind.

 |Value income after tax||$50,812||$43,086|

-In this case, a TFSA could have served you better as you are now paying higher taxes on your RRSP.
+In this case, a TFSA could have served you better as you now pay higher taxes on your RRSP.

 Your tax rate in retirement is just one of many factors to consider when choosing between an RRSP and a TFSA.